Green-Software-Foundation/iso_update_review/Software_Carbon_Intensity_Specification.md

 ## Introduction

-> "If you can't measure it, you can't improve it." - Peter Drucker

 Software systems cause emissions through the hardware that they operate on, both through the energy that the physical hardware consumes and the emissions associated with manufacturing the hardware.
 This specification defines a methodology for calculating the rate of carbon emissions for a software system.
 The purpose is to help users and developers make informed choices about which tools, approaches, architectures, and services they use in the future.
 It is a score rather than a total; lower numbers are better than higher numbers, and reaching 0 is impossible.
 This specification is focused on helping users and developers understand how to improve software to reduce or avoid the creation of emissions.

 Reducing an SCI score is only possible through the elimination of emissions.
 That can be achieved by modifying a software system to use less physical hardware, less energy, or consume lower-carbon energy sources.
 Neutralization or avoidance offsets do not reduce an SCI score ([see exclusions section](#exclusions)).
 This makes the SCI an ideal strategy that organizations can adopt to meet climate targets focused on eliminating emissions, such as those specified by [1].